The Blue Mountains Gazette began in 1963, after previous local papers such as The Blue Mountains Advertiser ceased.

 HAVE YOUR SAY IN THE GAZETTE

 More often the letters page is a forum for robust political debate.
-Since there is no avenue for immediate response, the bullying that occurs on the community Facebook site is pretty well absent.
+Since there is no avenue for immediate response, the bullying that occurs on the community Facebook site is far less of a problem.

 The classified advertisements section of the paper is also worth reading if you have a few spare moments.
 The following, is the most eccentric example I have come across;